 Research and Artistry is an annual internal grant program intended to support faculty research, scholarship, and creative activities.
 Applications are due in the fall and awards are made in the spring.
 The process is competitive and all applications are externally reviewed.
-(If the deadline for this year has passed (see below), please consider applying next year.)
+(If the deadline for this year has passed, please consider applying next year.)

 Proposals are invited from NIU faculty to support research and artistry activities in all academic areas.
 This support reflects the University’s commitment to investing resources in faculty research, scholarly and creative activities.
-In 2013-14, proposals will be accepted in three categories: Opportunity Grants; Facilitation Grants; and Completion Grants.
+In 2015-16, proposals will be accepted in three categories: Opportunity Grants, Facilitation Grants, and Completion Grants.

-The Research and Artistry Executive Council1 emphasizes research/artistry support for beginning faculty, but also provides funds to support tenured faculty as well.
+The Research and Artistry Executive Council emphasizes research and artistry support for beginning faculty, but also provides funds to support tenured faculty as well.
 Proposal development, evaluation procedures, timelines, and eligibility requirements are provided separately for Opportunity, Facilitation, and Completion Grants (see category description and links to each RFP below).

-Applications are due by Monday, October 21, 2013.
+Applications are due by Monday, October 19, 2015.
 Applications are submitted on line, no hard copy of the documents required.
 Please review each category below and click the category to open the RFP specific to each grant.
-Applicants are encouraged to see our FAQs from previous years (the FAQs will be updated periodically as faculty ask questions regarding this year’s process).
-All other questions may be directed to David Stone, Associate Vice President for Research at (email@example.com or (815) 753-9282).
+Applicants are encouraged to read our FAQ page for information.
+All other questions may be directed to the office of the Vice President for Research and Innovation Partnerships at email@example.com.

 Research and Artistry Grant Categories and Request for Proposals: